web-cdn/todo-astra-jamstack-netlify/README.md

 # JAMStack + Netlify + Astra + Cassandra Example 📒
 This is an example React To-Do application using a [DataStax Astra](https://astra.datastax.com/register) free tier database.

-The project interacts directly with the database from the [ReactJS](https://reactjs.org/) frontend and can be deployed to [Netlify](https://www.netlify.com/) for free with a few clicks.
+This example interacts directly with the database from the [ReactJS](https://reactjs.org/) frontend and can be deployed to [Netlify](https://www.netlify.com/) for free with a few clicks.

 Contributor(s): [Sebastián Estévez](https://github.com/phact), based on the work of [Jake Luciani](https://github.com/tjake/todo-astra-react-serverless/)